argodevops/.github/profile/README.md

 ![Argo DevOps Logo](https://github.com/argodevops/.github/raw/main/images/logo.jpg)
 # Argo DevOps Solutions Ltd
 Welcome to our GitHub area.
-Please have alook around and, if you have any queries let us know at [info@argodevops.co.uk](mailto:info@argodevops.co.uk)
+Please have alook around and, if you have any queries let us know at [enquiry@argodevops.co.uk](mailto:enquiry@argodevops.co.uk)

 ## Who We Are
 At Argo DevOps Solutions Ltd, we specialize in developing powerful, secure, scalable, and sustainable technical solutions.